 Further events from the gospel already anticipate the passion of Good Friday: the move to the Garden of Gethsemane and the prayer of Jesus there, his arrest in the middle of the night, interrogation in front of the Sanhedrin and the High Priest, denial by Peter.

 The earliest reports about this day mention two Eucharistic celebrations in Jerusalem, as well as in North Africa in the times of St. Augustine.

 The Roman Church used to celebrate the reconciliation and reception of penitents into communion.
 Eventually, after the 7th century, three liturgies were celebrated in three various titular churches:

 - reception of sinners

 The pope himself used to celebrate just one liturgy in the Lateran Basilica where he would consecrate the oils.

-Holy Thursday has a particular standing in liturgy.
-Being a weekday of the Holy Week it also ushers into the celebration of the Holy Triduum (Passion, death and resurrection).
+Holy Thursday has a particular standing in the liturgy.
+Being a weekday of the Holy Week it also ushers into the celebration of the Holy Triduum (Passion, death, and resurrection).

 - Oil of the sick

 The evening mass commemorates the Last Supper of Jesus with his disciples.